 The lounge set includes a three-seater outdoor sofa, two armchairs and a coffee table, with all seating equipped with comfortable ecru cushions.

-Where to start when choosing the right furniture for your garden?
+Where to start when choosing the best garden furniture?
 Firstly think about how you want to use your outdoor space – do you want to entertain (when we can once more) in which case plenty of seating will be vital, are you a sun worshipper who wants lightweight loungers you can move easily to follow the sun, or is the summer barbeque high on your agenda in which case a comfortable outdoor dining table and chairs will be key.

 Cushions are another thing to consider; the more the merrier when the sun is shining and you're relaxing in comfort, but they will need somewhere dry to over-winter, so depending on your storage options sometimes using your own indoor cushions over the summer can be a better bet than garden furniture that comes with its own seating pads.

-Choosing the right material is essential.
-There are four main choices: wood; rattan; metal; and man-made materials.
 If you have a shed or conservatory, you needn’t worry about your furniture getting wet or damaged.
-If not, you will need to choose garden furniture that can withstand the elements.
+If not, you will need to choose the best garden furniture material to withstand the elements.

 Wooden garden furniture is a classic, natural choice that will complement most gardens.
 Rustic or modern, light or dark – there are lots of options.
 If your garden has decking, choose a wood type and colour for your furniture to harmonise with it, which doesn’t mean you need an exact match, just enough similarity to avoid clashing colours and textures.